Nagaland killings: Families of those who died refuse compensation, demand justice

 The Act is currently in force in Nagaland, but it was lifted from Meghalaya in April 2018.
 It is also in effect in Jammu and Kashmir, Assam and parts of Manipur and Arunachal Pradesh.

-On Sunday, the families of the deceased persons and the village council of Oting also demanded that the Armed Forces (Special Powers) Act be repealed.
+On Sunday, the village council of Oting and families of the deceased persons also demanded that the Armed Forces (Special Powers) Act be repealed.
+Of the 14 civilians killed in Nagaland, 11 were from Oting village, one each from the nearby Jakphang and Chi villages and another one from Tiru.

 Also read: